trepel/coolstore-ionic1-example-app/README.md

 Follow the documentation of these three frameworks (Ionic and Cordova in particular) to set up an environment for running the app either in emulator or in the browser.

+## Target the Coolstore backend

+To specify URLs for various Coolstore microservices this app talks to change the values in `www/js/app.js` file.

 ## Jump start
 - clone this repo and `cd` there
 - `npm install ionic cordova -g`